jannikmi/timezonefinder/README.rst

 **certain_timezone_at():**

 This function is for making sure a point is really inside a timezone.
-It is slower, because all polygons (with shortcuts in that area) are checked until one polygon is matched.
+It is slower, because all polygons (with shortcuts in that area) are checked until one polygon is matched. ``None`` is being returned without any match.

+NOTE: The timezone polygons do NOT follow the shorelines any more.
+Just because you do not get ``None``, the point could still lie off land!

 ::